 This is another one most people believe thanks to movies and television; but the fact is that while showing a District Attorney and a defense lawyer debate one another isn’t as interesting as a big trial with surprise witnesses, only 1.5% of cases in San Diego end in trials.
 80% of felony cases in the state end with plea bargains, with the other 20% ending in trials, dismissals, or sometimes other situations like the defendant’s death.

-We already discussed spousal privilege in detail, but the bottom line is that while a person cannot be forced to testify against their spouse, they may choose to.
+This is one of the most pervasive criminal justice myths, which is why we already discussed spousal privilege in detail.
+But the bottom line is that while a person cannot be forced to testify against their spouse, they may choose to.
 Additionally, while the even the spouse cannot choose to divulge confidential communications between themselves and the defendant, the defendant can choose to waive that right and allow the spouse to provide that information.

-There are a lot of misconceptions out there about the criminal justice system, which is why it is so important to work with an Oceanside criminal lawyer rather than trying to navigate the system yourself.
+There are a lot of criminal justice myths out there, which is why it is so important to work with an Oceanside criminal lawyer rather than trying to navigate the system yourself.
 If you are charged with a crime, please call (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by DonkeyHotkey